victorrjimenezz/PS4-4PT/README.md

 - [ ] Save on external HDD
 - [ ] Fix bug that where update available would be shown after installing app's latest version
 - [ ] Show speed and time remaining (and progress bar)
+- [X] Improved date string generation by adding a 0 in front of single digit time units
 - [X] Fix downloads tab flicker on rapidly changing selected download
 - [X] Use full downloads tab